 Calgary has long been known as an energy city and today, is being recognized as a leader in the global energy transition.
 Alberta is Canada’s largest oil and natural gas producer.
 The province also boasts some of Canada’s best wind, solar, bioenergy and geothermal resources.
-Digital transformation (DX) is quickly becoming the largest driver of new solutions and technology investments by energy companies.
-It is forecasted that Calgary’s energy sector will spend $2.3 billion on DX between 2022 to 2024.
+The Alberta Energy Transition Study forecasts pursuing a net-zero future has the potential to create 170,000 new jobs and contribute $61 billion annually to Alberta's GDP by 2050.

 Sector Profile